-In reality, just about every job in the wine industry requires some ability to taste and talk about wine, but there are some roles where this is more prominent.
-For those blessed with an especially perceptive palate, a professional wine tasting job could be for you.
-Wine tasters work in a variety of settings to ensure quality control, educate others on the nuances of wine, or work as professional sommeliers.
-Individuals with the ability perceive flaws as well as describe characteristics of a wine—body, acidity, sweetness, tannin, and alcohol—are in-demand at multiple steps throughout a wine’s lifecycle.
-Needed on location to ensure the desired outcome is being produced, wine tasters work at wineries during the vinification process.
-They’re also often on staff to help educate and aid guests visiting the winery in uncovering the special subtleties of the wine produced on-site or in tasting rooms elsewhere.
+Just about every job in the wine business requires some ability to taste and talk about wine.
+But, there are some roles where this is more prominent.
+For those blessed with an exceptionally perceptive palate, a professional wine tasting job could be for you.
+Wine tasters work in a variety of settings to ensure quality control, educate others on the nuances of wine brands, or work as professional sommeliers.
+Those with the ability to perceive flaws as well as describe characteristics of a wine such as the body, acidity, sweetness, tannin, and alcohol are in demand at multiple steps throughout a wine’s lifecycle.
+These individuals are needed on location to ensure the desired outcome is being produced.
+Wine tasters work at wineries during the vinification process.
+They’re also often on staff to help educate and aid guests who are visiting the winery in uncovering the unique subtleties of the wine produced on-site or in tasting rooms.

 Wine Writer Jobs

-Earned your stripes for years in restaurants taking about and selling wine?
-Sat for the WSET or Court of Master Sommeliers tests and passed?
-Have a knack for written communication and want to share your love and knowledge of wine with others?
-A wine writer job may be for you.
-Wine writers do everything write copy to create marketing campaigns to publish journalistic deep dives in the wine world.
-With experience and years of dedication to the job, some become true thought leaders who taste and talk about wine publicly, ultimately influencing the production, distribution, and consumption of wine globally.
+Have you earned your stripes for years in restaurants talking about and selling wine?
+Took the WSET or Court of Master Sommeliers tests and passed?
+Do you have a knack for written communication and want to share your love and knowledge of wine with others?
+A wine writer’s job may be just for you.
+Wine writers do everything from write copy to create marketing campaigns to publish journalistic deep dives within the wine world.
+With experience and years of dedication to the job, some become true leaders who taste and talk about wine publicly, ultimately influencing the production, distribution, and consumption of wine globally.

 Wine Production Jobs

-Want to get hands-on?
-While you probably won’t be living your Lucille-Ball-wine-making fantasy, you will gain valuable experience in production.
-Wine production jobs include everything from working on the bottling line and running forklifts to maintenance and shipping and receiving.
-Production and warehouse roles are essential for ensuring that wine is correctly and safely bottled, shipped, and delivered.
-If you’re organized, efficient, and excited about using your warehouse, back-of-house, shipping and receiving, or related skills to keep the wine industry moving, then these are the roles are for you.
+Want to get hands-on in the wine industry?
+While you probably won’t be living your Lucille-Ball-wine-making fantasy, you will gain valuable experience in the wine making production.
+Wine production jobs include everything from working on the bottling line and running forklifts to maintenance, wine inventory, and shipping and receiving.
+Production and warehouse roles are essential for ensuring wine is correctly and safely bottled, shipped, and delivered.
+If you’re organized, efficient, and excited about using your warehouse, back-of-house, shipping and receiving, or related skills to keep the wine industry moving, then these are the roles for you.

-Wine season starts in late summer, so now is the time begin your search.
-At Nelson, we’ve been placing top talent with across all roles and functions in the wine industry for nearly 50 years.
+Wine season begins in late summer, so now is the time to begin your search.
+At Nelson, we’ve been hiring top talent across all roles and functions in the wine industry for nearly 50 years.
 For more information on how Nelson can help you find your next wine role, search our jobs today.